DNS Provider (AWS)

-- AWS Cloud in Avi supports AWS DNS by enabling route53_integration in the cloud configuration and doesn’t require this DNS profile configuration.
+- AWS Cloud in Avi supports AWS DNS by enabling route53_integration in the cloud configuration and does not require this DNS profile configuration.

-- A separate DNS provider configuration (as described below) is required only for cases where AWS provides the infrastructure service for other clouds (e.g., Mesos Cluster running on AWS instances).
+- A separate DNS provider configuration (as described below) is required only for cases where AWS provides the infrastructure service for other clouds, for instance, MESOS Cluster running on AWS instances).

 - AWS DNS is supported only for North-South DNS Provider.

 - CNAME record type is not supported, only A record is supported for AWS DNS.

 Step 1.
 To use AWS as the DNS provider, one of the following types of credentials is required:

 - Identity and Access Management (IAM) roles: Set of policies that define access to resources within AWS

 - AWS customer account key: Unique authentication key associated with the AWS account